Pac-12 Conference

-The conference's 12 members are located in the states of Arizona, California, Colorado, Oregon, Utah, and Washington.
-They include each state's flagship public university, four additional public universities, and two private research universities.

-The modern Pac-12 conference formed after the disbanding of the Pacific Coast Conference (PCC), whose principal members founded the Athletic Association of Western Universities (AAWU) in 1959.
+The modern Pac-12 Conference formed after the disbanding of the Pacific Coast Conference (PCC), the principal members of which founded the Athletic Association of Western Universities (AAWU) in 1959.
 The conference previously went by the names Big Five, Big Six, Pacific-8, and Pacific-10.
 The Pac-12 moniker was adopted in 2011 with the addition of Colorado and Utah.

 Nicknamed the "Conference of Champions", the Pac-12 has won more NCAA national championships in team sports than any other conference in history.
-The top three schools with the most NCAA team championships are members of the Pac-12: Stanford, University of California, Los Angeles (UCLA) and University of Southern California (USC), respectively.
 Washington's national title in women's rowing in 2017 was the 500th NCAA championship won by a Pac-12 school.

-On June 30, 2022, amid the broader 2021–22 NCAA conference realignment, UCLA and USC announced plans to leave the Pac-12 for the Big Ten Conference starting in 2024.
+The Pac-12 holds a 200-plus championship lead over the second-place conference.

+On August 2, 2024, 10 of 12 members departed from the conference.
+The Pac-12 is operating as a two-team conference through the 2025–26 academic year, sponsoring six sports: baseball, football, men's and women's track and field, women's gymnastics, and men's wrestling.
+In 2026, the Pac-12 will expand to nine members and nineteen sports with the addition of five schools from the Mountain West Conference, one from the Sun Belt Conference, and one from the West Coast Conference.

-Member schools
+Member universities

 Full members

-The Pac-12 has twelve full member institutions.
-Football used to be the only sport where the conference is split into two divisions, the North Division and the South Division.
+The Pac-12 currently has two full-member institutions.
+The conference was previously split into two divisions, the North Division and the South Division, for football only.

-The Pac-12's members are spread evenly between 3 regions, with 4 schools each in California, the Pacific Northwest, and the Four Corners region.